-At Makers Empire, we’ve seen first-hand the amazing things K-8 students can do when presented with an intuitive design interface and a supportive learning environment.
+At Makers Empire, we help elementary, primary and middle school schools teach Design Thinking and make STEM subjects fun and engaging using 3D printing and design.
+Everday, we see first-hand the amazing things K-8 students can do when presented with an intuitive design interface and a supportive learning environment.
 So today we thought we’d share 7 benefits of using 3D printing in education.

 1. Creating inventors

-3D printing technology benefits education as it positions students as creators.
-Instead of buying or consuming the creations of someone else they become the inventors.
+3D printing technology positions students as creators.
+Instead of buying or consuming the creations of someone else they become inventors who can identify needs and create solutions.
 Have a look at a boy named William Graeme, a diabetic, who invented a world-first, sanitary device for storing used blood testing strips.
 Given the right tools, resources and support, what innovative inventions could your students create?

 2. Bringing art back